SonarSource/sonar-scanning-examples/swift-coverage/README.md

 ### Using xccov (not recommended)

-The `xccov` command line tool is the recommended option to view Xcode coverage data and is more straightforward to use than the older `llvm-cov` tool.
+The `xccov` command line tool is an option for viewing Xcode coverage data and is more straightforward to use than the older `llvm-cov` tool.

 With the script `xccov-to-sonarqube-generic.sh`, you can convert Xcode test results stored in `*.xcresult` folders to the [SonarQube generic test coverage format](https://docs.sonarsource.com/sonarqube-server/analyzing-source-code/test-coverage/generic-test-data).
 Note that this script is subject to changes and may not work in the future.
-I highly recommend you use [Slather](https://github.com/SlatherOrg/slather) instead, which is far more mature, maintained, and documented.
+I highly recommend using [Slather](https://github.com/SlatherOrg/slather) instead, which is far more mature, well-maintained, and well-documented.

 First, locate the Xcode test result folder (`*.xcresult`).
-Then use it as a parameter to the script converting the coverage data to the SonarQube format as in the following example:
+Then use it as a parameter to the script converting the coverage data to the SonarQube format, as in the following example:

 ```shell
 bash xccov-to-sonarqube-generic.sh Build/Logs/Test/Run-swift-coverage-example-2023.01.27_16-07-44-+0100.xcresult/ > Coverage.xml